bradfrost/atomic-design/chapter-3.md

 </code>
 </pre>

-At this stage in the game, all the smaller patterns are already constructed, so all the template needs to do is pull them into the context of a page layout, and give them unique names.
+At this stage in the game the smaller patterns are already constructed, so all the template needs to do is pull them into the context of a page layout and give them unique names.

-Taking a closer look at the code, you'll see certain patterns like `{% raw %}{{> organisms-header }}{% endraw %}` and `{% raw %}{{> organisms-footer }}{% endraw %} included the same way we've done with the prior examples.
-But then there a few other includes patterns that are supplemented by some additional information.
+Taking a closer look at the code, notice certain patterns like `{% raw %}{{> organisms-header }}{% endraw %}` and `{% raw %}{{> organisms-footer }}{% endraw %} are included the same way we've done with the prior examples.
+But there are also a few other includes patterns that are supplemented by some additional information, like the following:

 <pre>
 <code>